sscu-budapest/datazimmer/docs/notebooks/doc-002-glossary.rst

          -  logged to DVC from here

-      -  environments of imported artifacts (where data is needed)
+      -  environments of imported projects (where data is needed)
       -  specific DVC remote

          -  where to push data generated as outputs of running the code